LuigiBrosNin/Luizo-s-notes/content/Master first year/Decision making with constraint programming/Assignment_4.md

 	EST appears to be a consistent strategy time-wise, where it could be considered a good strategy for a initial solution if the context of the problem admits initial solutions that may be relatively far from optimal.

 2. Is searching on EST a good strategy to find an optimal solution?
-Justify your answer EST didn't manage to find solutions that matched the results found by the default search.
+Justify your answer EST didn't manage to find solutions that matched the results found by the default search in most cases, with the exception of rcpspData3, where it found a better solution earlier than the default search.
 	To find the optimal solution, the solver needs to explore different task orderings, which requires many failures out of the EST strategy before it changes its order.
 	It is not an ideal strategy for finding the **optimal solution** due to its tendency to prioritize early task start times and deviating from it only after many attempts and a lot of backtracking.
 The greedy nature of EST is not optimized to find optimal solutions, and the main difficulty it has is regarding backtracking: $S_{i}\ne 0$ ($S_{i}$ being start time of an activity $a_{i}$) is weak given the size of $S_{n}$.
 	The SetTimes search strategy mitigates this issue with the EST greedy approach by postponing tasks and incentivizing different task ordering, creating effective branching choices.